MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity.md

 ---
 # Language Similarity Package

 Language Similarity Package is a package for understanding document semantics.
-We put together  pre-trained models and concept-tagging algorithms as a software package that executes in the end user’s environment.
-Users can also tag, compare, and rebuild concept hierarchies based on any private corpus.
+We put together  pre-trained models and concept-tagging algorithms in a package which executes in end user’s own environment.
+Users can also tag, compare, or rebuild concept hierarchies based on private corpus.

 ## Prerequisites